 Will every officer in the police department have a body-worn camera?

-All members of the police department, with the exception of the Chief, will be issued BWCs.
+All members of the police department will be issued BWCs.

 How many cameras will the Bellefontaine Neighbors Police Department deploy when the program is complete?